silverstripe-terraformers/accessibility-guidelines/docs/components/button/button.md

 :::

 Buttons are fairly straightforward, ensure that:
-- Check no incorrect `aria-role` has been applied to any buttons.
-- Check context has been applied to the action/button e.g. `aria-label="my contextual text".`
+- If the buttons content does not provide context then check context has been applied to the button `aria-label="my contextual text".`
 - `aria-controls` should be added to the button if it controls another component. (i.e. opening nav)
 ## Examples:
 ### :tada: GOOD button example